Cyphexl/placename-insights/docs/doc-final.md

 *Table - Columns of the geoname dataset*

-This data set's valuable columns are asciiname, latitude, longitude and country code.
-But asciiname and country code are all strings, we can't visualize it, so we just visilize the almost city distribution.
+This dataset's valuable columns are `asciiname`, latitude, longitude and country code.
+But `asciiname` and country code are all strings; we can't visualize it so that we visualized the coordinates of them.

 ![9689A4283E8FCA53B4220F018E09BC21.jpg](https://i.loli.net/2019/06/11/5cffbda9d892d87287.jpg)